Ijaz Ahmed Chaudhry (judge, born 1945): Early life

-Mr. Justice Chaudhry Ijaz Ahmed was born on May 5, 1945 in Chak No. 15.
+Chaudhry Ijaz Ahmed was born on May 5, 1945, in Chak No. 15.
 SB, Bhalwal Tehsil, Sargodha District.
 He belongs to an agriculturist family.

 Education and training

 He graduated from Islamia College, Civil Lines, Lahore and then did his LL.B. from the University of Punjab, Lahore.

 Professional career

 Ijaz Ahmed entered legal profession by joining Mr. S. M. Zafar, and later established his own office under the name and style of Ijaz Law Associates.
-He entered as Advocate of subordinate Courts in 1973, advocate of the High Court in 1975 and advocate of Supreme Court of Pakistan in 1981.
+He entered as Advocate of subordinate Courts in 1973, advocate of the High Court in 1975, and advocate of Supreme Court of Pakistan in 1981.

-He was Deputy Attorney General for Pakistan from August 26, 1990 till November 3, 1995.
+He was Deputy Attorney General for Pakistan from August 26, 1990, till November 3, 1995.

 He also served as legal adviser to: